AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/go-live.md

 Because AEM is a Java application, you need to install Java and the Java SDK to support the development of AEM as a Cloud Service.

-The AEM SDK is used to build and deploy custom code.
-It is the main tool you need in order to test your headless application before going live.

 Git is what you will use to manage source control as well as to check in the changes to Cloud Manager and then deploy them to a production instance.

 AEM uses Apache Maven to build projects projects generated from the AEM Maven Project archetype.
 All major IDEs provide integration support for Maven.

-Node.js is a JavaScript runtime environment used to work with the front-end assets of an AEM project’s ui.frontend sub-project.
+Node.js is a JavaScript runtime environment used to work with the front-end assets of an AEM project’s `ui.frontend` sub-project.
 Node.js is distributed with npm, is the de facto Node.js package manager, used to manage JavaScript dependencies.

 ## Components of an AEM System at a Glance {#components-of-an-aem-system-at-a-glance}

+Next, let's take a look at the constituent parts of an AEM environment.

 A full AEM environment is made up of an Author, Publish, and Dispatcher.
 These same components will be made available in the local development runtime in order to make it easier for you to preview your code and content before going live.